Construction Carpenter Resume Examples

 BLS reports that carpenters who work in non-residential construction earn the highest median salary of $53,040, compared to a range of $46,290 to $49,440 in other areas.
 BLS also reports that as carpenters gain more experience, they earn more pay.
 In fact, the top 10% make as much as $84,690 in a single year.

-What are the educational qualifications of an illustrator?
+What are the educational qualifications of a carpenter?

 During the early stages of a carpentry career, professionals need to master the ability to follow instructions.
 This includes not just spoken instructions but guidelines provided by blueprints and other documents.
 Beginner carpenters also take on many of the jobs that require physical strength, so stamina is crucial.
 Other important skills for beginners include dexterity and math.